 the spread of cancer cells in groups so small that they can only be seen under a microscope.

 also called MSI.
 A type of genetic mutation often linked to hereditary non-polyposis colon cancer (HNPCC).
-This mutation causes size differences in sections of deoxyribonucleic acid (DNA) that are normally the same size in all a person’s cells.
-Testing for MSI is done on tissue taken from the cancer to find out if the DNA is of different lengths; if it is, HNPCC genetic testing is usually offered.
+This mutation causes size differences in sections of deoxyribonucleic acid (DNA) that are normally the same size in all cells.
+Testing for MSI is done on tissue taken from the cancer to find out if this DNA is of different lengths; if it is, HNPCC genetic testing is usually offered.
 See also deoxyribonucleic acid, genetic testing, hereditary non-polyposis colon cancer, mutation.

 an operation that uses a microscope to see and attach very tiny blood vessels to each other.

 a way of treating cancer in a few sites, such as the liver, by using heat to destroy the cells.
 See also ablation.